Projects and Programs

 The Center for Multiscale Modeling of Atmospheric Processes (CMMAP) Science and Technology Center was an international consortium managed by Colorado State University.
 CMMAP developed a revolutionary approach to climate modeling to help us better understand the roles clouds play today and in the future as our climate changes.

-UCAR Center for Science Education’s two main contributions to CMMAP education efforts included 1) development of educational resources for K-12 education and 2) support for undergraduate and graduate students via the SOARS Program.
+UCAR Center for Science Education’s two main contributions to CMMAP education efforts included 1) development of educational resources for K-12 education and 2) support for undergraduate and graduate students via the NSF SOARS Program.
 UCAR Center for Science Education created educational simulations, activities, and articles about clouds and climate for K-12 teachers and students.
 CMMAP resources can be found in the Learning Zone section of the website.
-The SOARS Program is a workforce development program supporting students from underrepresented communities as they conduct research in the geosciences, with multiple levels of mentoring over the course of one to four years.
-These activities contributed to CMMAP’s vision for education, which is “Earth-science literacy for students, teachers, policy makers, and the general public.”
+The NSF SOARS Program is a workforce development program designed to broaden participation in Earth system science.
+Proteges conduct research in the geosciences, with multiple levels of mentoring over the course of one to four years.
+These activities contributed to CMMAP’s vision for education, which is “Earth-science literacy for students, teachers, policy makers, and the general public.

 ,